Skip to main content

 What your teeth say about your health

-We've all missed a brushing or drunk too much coffee on occasion, and most of us will have felt the need to pop in a mint before a meeting to freshen our breath.
+We've all missed the odd brushing or drunk too much coffee on occasion.
+Most of us will have felt the need to pop in a mint before a meeting to freshen our breath.
 But could having bad breath be a sign of something more?

-"Bad breath is usually caused by poor oral hygiene, and comes from plaque and food debris stuck in between teeth," says Middleton.
-"It could also indicate you're a little dehydrated or stressed.
+"Bad breath is usually caused by poor oral hygiene, and comes from plaque and food debris stuck between teeth," says Middleton.
+"It could also indicate you're a little dehydrated.
 Other causes of bad breath include low-carb diets, snoring or even alcohol consumption.

-"However, if you suffer from bad breath regularly, it might be a sign of diabetes so it's worth speaking with your dentist or doctor if you're worried about this symptom."
+"However, if you suffer from bad breath regularly, it might be a sign of diabetes.
+It's worth speaking with your dentist or doctor if you're worried about this symptom."
+Diabetes can increase the glucose levels in your mouth- promoting bacterial overgrowth which could lead to bad breath.

 But gum disease can also lead to more serious conditions in the rest of the body.
-"There are lots of links between gum disease and systemic health, the main ones being heart disease, diabetes, Alzheimer's disease and most recently COVID-19.
+"There are lots of links between gum disease and systemic health, the main ones being heart disease, diabetes and Alzheimer's disease.
 This is all due to the ability of bacteria in the mouth to transport into the bloodstream," explains Middleton.

 Having a mouth ulcer can be very uncomfortable, but most of us suffer from one from time to time.
 However, if you get ulcers regularly, or they take a long time to heal, they could be a sign that something else is going on behind the scenes.